vvummadi/hugo-website/README.md

 ### Deployment via Continuous Integration

-Once your website is ready to be made public, commit your content and template changes and push them to the website repository on GitHub (to the default branch, `main`).
+Once your website is ready to be made public, commit your content and template changes and push them to the website repository on GitHub.
 It is convenient to use GitHub Desktop for this Git operation.

 On each push, the [GitHub Actions workflow](https://github.com/pmichaillat/hugo-website/actions/workflows/hugo.yml) invokes Hugo to generate the website and deploys the output to [GitHub Pages](https://github.com/pmichaillat/hugo-website/deployments/github-pages).
 During the workflow, Hugo processes your content, templates, and other project files and generates a static website.

 ## Performance

-Despite the modifications to the PaperMod theme, the website continues to perform well on mobile and desktop devices.
+The website performs well on mobile and desktop devices.
 Here is an overview of the mobile performance from [PageSpeed Insights](https://pagespeed.web.dev/):

 <img width="470" alt="mobile" src="https://github.com/pmichaillat/hugo-website/assets/85443660/1488df3e-19bb-4f9f-8a86-11f361414d92">